Ace-7854/oracle_python_CRUD/README.md

 ## Author

-This project was developed by [Your Name] as part of an Oracle database automation project.
+This project was developed by Edison Ford as part of an Oracle database automation project.